zaphosting/docs/docs/vserver-windows-arksurvivalascended.md

 sidebar_label: ARK Survival Ascended Dedicated Server Setup
 ---

+**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
+No problem!
+We also provide a video for this topic:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NvaXYjLSCn8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Introduction

 Do you have a Windows VPS or rootserver and you want to install an ARK: Survival Ascended Dedicated server on it?
 You are in the right place.
 In this guide we will explain the step by step process of installing this service on your server.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/NvaXYjLSCn8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Preparation